zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

 The ROCmCC compiler is enhanced to generate binaries that can contain heterogenous images.
 This heterogeneity could be in terms of:

-- Images of different architectures, like amdgcn and nvptx
+- Images of different architectures, like AMD GCN and NVPTX
 - Images of same architectures but for different GPUs, like gfx906 and gfx908
-- Images of same architecture and same GPU but for different target features, like gfx908:xnack+ and gfx908:xnack-
+- Images of same architecture and same GPU but for different target features, like `gfx908:xnack+` and `gfx908:xnack-`

 An appropriate image is selected by the OpenMP device runtime for execution depending on the capability of the current system.
-This feature is compatible with TargetID support and offload-arch command-line options and uses offload-arch tool to determine capability of the current system.
+This feature is compatible with target ID support and offload-arch command-line options and uses offload-arch tool to determine capability of the current system.

 **Example:**